Development guide

 Temporary Git dependencies

-Do not release new non-alpha versions of Gafaelfawr with Git dependencies.
+Do not release new non-alpha versions of Gafaelfawr with these types of Git dependencies.
 The other package should be released first before a new version of Gafaelfawr is released.

 Creating database migrations